wakecoder/vue-wordpress/README.md

 # vue-wordpress

-> A collection of Vue components and mixins for use with WordPress and the WP-REST API
+> A vue plugin that facilitates use of the WordPress REST API as a back-end Content Management System (CMS) with a Vue front-end

+# Design overview

 # Example: